zalando/zalando-howto-open-source/README.md

 The Open Source Guild reserves the right to contact maintainers to ensure their project is still active.
 If the project is dormant, we will work with you to either find a new maintainer or take the project off our organization page.

 Every project needs a ‘[MAINTAINERS](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/MAINTAINERS)’ file (listing all maintainers) at its root.
 Your build/packaging configuration file (e.g., [pom.xml for Maven](https://maven.apache.org/pom.html#Developers)) can fulfill the purpose of a MAINTAINERS file.
 Format:

      [full name] <email address>
      [second full name] <email address>
      etc.

+Please note that our Catwatch application [will collect maintainers from the MAINTAINERS files](https://github.com/zalando/catwatch/issues/29).

 **Official Namespace**

 The official namespace for our projects is ‘**org.zalando**’, where applicable.

 **Applying Changes**